Free Telephone Consultation (419) 434-1254

 What populations do you work with?
 I work with many populations.
-I typically work with late adolescents and adult clients who are struggling with life changes, stress, anxiety, depression, trauma, sexuality and addiction.
+I typically work with late adolescents and adult clients who are struggling with life changes, loss, ineffective coping, stress, anxiety, fear, panic, social anxiety and depression.

 Calling an office is uncomfortable, what should I expect?

-When you call me, I will be answering the phone or will call you back within 1 day, typically.
+When you call me, I will be answering the phone or will call you back within 1 -2 business days.
 You will be asked a few questions about current situation you are wanting to address and will be given the opportunity to ask questions to explore if we would be a good fit.

 Do I accept insurance?